 Doug Standal, president of SpeedCove, explains that his company has been making preformed coves in 1-, 4-, 6- and 8-inch heights with a 1-inch radius since 2000.

-“Right now, pharmaceutical is pretty big for us,” he says.
+“Right now, pharmaceutical is big for us,” he says.
 “With the pandemic, pharmaceutical laboratories are going up everywhere, and we can help them create the ultimate, easy-to-clean most-sanitary floor possible.”